smlindauer/open-model-manager-resources/addons/README.md

 ```

 ## Model Containerization
-With the release of SAS Model Manager 15.3 on SAS Viya 3.5, Model containerization for Python and R models is supported.
+With the release of SAS Open Model Manager 1.2 and SAS Model Manager 15.3 on SAS Viya 3.5, model containerization for Python and R models is supported.
-Two additional taks must be done before a user is able to publish Python or R models to a model container image.
+Here are the tasks must be done before a user is able to publish Python or R models to a model container image.

 ### Create Publishing Destinations
 You can use these Python scripts to create new publishing destinations for types of CAS, Amazon Web Services (AWS), and Private Docker.

-<b>Make sure that you have Python 3 with the requests package installed in the machine where you are going to run the scripts.</b>
+<b>Make sure that you have Python 3 with the requests package installed on the machine where you are going to run the scripts.</b>

 Here is an example of using yum to install Python 3 on a machine:
 ```